-Forgent Compresses Data Center Power Infrastructure Timelines
+Forgent Power Compresses Data Center Power Infrastructure Timelines

 The Legacy Model Wasn’t Designed for Compressed Deployment Timelines